lambdaclass/cairo-vm_in_go/README.md

 - A rust project that will hold the rust wrapper for our lib
 - A C header file that will use the rust lib as its backend
-- A Go file that will call the C header and which our VM' code will intetact with.
+- A Go file that will call the C header and which our VM's code will intetact with.

 Our file tree will look like this: